kstojanovski/software-design-pattern/behavioral-patterns.md

 ### Observer

-The observer pattern is a design pattern that defines a link between objects so that when one object's state changes, all dependent objects are updated automatically.<br><br>
+The observer pattern is a design pattern that defines a link between objects so that when one object's state changes, all dependent objects are updated automatically.
 #### Structure
 * Subject(has list of IObserver, method "notifyAll" - intrates trough the IObserver::update)<br>
 * IObserver(has Subject, method "update")